smarterclayton/kubernetes/docs/design/secrets.md

     node
 2. Kubelets should have read-only access to secret data
 3. Secret data should not be transmitted over the wire insecurely
+4. Kubelets must ensure pods do not have access to each other's secrets

 TODO: describe further; what are the interface / watch implications?